-Ecori full form: The Eco portion of the enzyme's name comes from the species where it was isolated - "E" stands for "Escherichia" and "co" stands for "coli" - while the R stands for the specific strain, in this case RY13, and the I stands for "first ever enzyme extracted from this strain."
+EcoRI Full Form: The Eco portion of the enzyme's name comes from the species where it was isolated - "E" stands for "Escherichia" and "co" stands for "coli" - while the R stands for the specific strain, in this case, RY13, and the I stands for "first-ever enzyme extracted from this strain."

-Conventional restriction endonucleases from Ecori thermo Scientific are a wide set of high-quality restriction enzymes that have been designed to function in one of the Five Buffer System's buffers.
+Conventional restriction endonucleases from Ecori Thermo Scientific are a wide set of high-quality restriction enzymes that have been designed to function in one of the Five Buffer System's buffers.
 In contrast, the universal Tango buffer is included for dual digestion ease.

 In the prescribed buffer and chemical reactions, many of the enzymes show 100% activity.

-Thermo Scientific restriction enzyme reaction buffers produce mixtures BSA, which improves the stabilization of several enzymes and links contaminants in DNA preparations, ensuring consistent results.
+Thermo Scientific restriction enzyme reaction buffers produce mixtures of BSA, which improves the stabilization of several enzymes and links contaminants in DNA preparations, ensuring consistent results.

 Primary Structure: EcoRI, like several other restriction endonucleases, does have the PD..D/EXK motif within its active site.
 It has a molecular weight of 30928.1 Daltons and is made up of 277 amino acids.

 The enzyme can be regarded as a homodimer made up of one globular domain of the alpha/beta architecture and weighs around 31 kilodalton subunit.
 When bound, each subunit has a loop that protrudes from the globular domain and coils across the DNA.
 A green line indicates the cutting pattern at the EcoRI recognition site.

 Restriction enzymes are divided into five groups based on their structure and whether they cut or do not cut their DNA substrate just at the recognition site or if the recognition and cleavage centers are distinct.
 Both restriction enzymes cut DNA twice, usually through every other sugar-phosphate backbone (i.e. each strand) of the double helix.